 3) Had enough passive income to survive.
 On top of my severance package, I also built up around $80,000 of passive income from rental properties, dividend stock income, CD income, fixed income and P2P income at the time that has since grown to about $200,000.
 I knew from the first day I started working in finance in 1999 that I wouldn’t be able to last working for three decades like my parents did at their respective jobs.
 So I saved and invested like crazy to one day be free by 40.
 Little did I know that I found a new hobby, blogging, at age 31 and left work shortly after.

-During these past six years my wife – who also negotiated a severance at 34 – and I traveled to a couple dozen new countries, built Financial Samurai into a fun and, and had a son.
+During these past six years my wife – who also negotiated a severance at 34 – and I traveled to a couple dozen new countries, built Financial Samurai into a fun and, and had a son and daughter.
 We’re now dedicated full-time stay at home parents until he goes to kindergarten.
 Our creative outlet of writing online keeps us intellectually stimulated.

-Oh yeah, and our net worth has more than doubled since 2012 thanks to this incredible bull market, and perhaps has more than tripled depending on the value of our online business.
 I encourage everybody to start a side hustle and try to build new income streams in addition to your main day job income if you want to achieve financial freedom sooner, rather than later.
+The value of websites has gone way up post pandemic because they can’t be shut down!

 Life goes by so quick.
 Being extremely wealthy and still being a slave to money is stupid.
 Being extremely rich like my friend who is worth several hundred million dollars but still has to report to shareholders, a board, and manage employees is a waste of time.
 He can never play tennis with me at 10am because he has to go to work!